 A good way to save on your bathroom renovation costs is to buy affordable items where possible to offset your more luxurious items like a quality bathtub.
 Keep in mind that affordable does not mean cheap.
 Compromising too much on the cost will result in expensive fixes in the future.

 Many homeowners are amazed at the impact subtle changes can have on a room.
 Bathroom remodeling does not mean you have to redesign the entire room.
 Choosing to go simple on your bathroom renovation can go a long way in giving your bathroom the facelift it needs while cutting costs.

 There is no shame in trying to get discounts where you can, and it certainly can’t hurt to ask.
 Many hardware stores are willing to negotiate prices depending on the supplies you need and the quantity.

 Leaking water is a constant concern when it comes to bathrooms.
 Water damage is expensive to repair and leaks often catch people off-guard.
 There are certain things you can do ahead of time to reduce the chances of this happening.
 Waterproofing your bathroom is extremely important.
 You can use tile backer boards to line your bathroom walls and shower.
 When installed currently, they provide 100 percent waterproofing properties and also prove to be good for insulation.

 Inexpensive Ways to Make Your Bathroom Appear

-One of the main complaints people have of their bathrooms is the lack of space.
-A small bathroom can be very limiting not only in functionality, but in the options available for a bathroom renovation.
+One of the main complaints people have about their bathrooms is the lack of space.
+A small bathroom can be very limited not only in functionality but in the options available for a bathroom renovation.
 However, there are ways to maximize the space and make it look bigger than it actually is.
 One of these techniques is using large mirrors.
 This alone can make a small bathroom feel larger and is an expensive way of doing so.